Afnan-Aldhahri/Erlang/Recources/Sequential Erlang.md

 * Boolean expressions as described in Chapter 2
 * Guard built-in functions

-Guard subexpressions resulting in a runtime error are treated as returning false.
+Guard subexpressions resulting in a runtime error are considered as returning false.

 Erlang allows simple logical combinations of guards to be written in a different way: